-Note that a similar share plan had been approved, with reference to the period 2016-2018 ("Performance Share Plan 2016-2018"), by the Shareholders' Meeting on 19 May 2017.
-For more information about the Performance Share Plan 2016-2018, please refer to the Information Document drafted under Article 114-bis of the Italian Consolidated Law on Finance (TUF) and under Article 84-bis of the Issuers' Regulations, available on the Company's website at www.fincantieri.com, in the section relating to the Shareholders' Meeting of 19 May 2017 ("Governance - Meetings - Meetings' Archive - Shareholders' Meeting 2017").
+For more information on the plans, please refer to the Information Documents prepared pursuant to Article 114-bis of the Italian Consolidated Law on Finance (TUF) and Article 84-bis of the Issuers' Regulations, available on the Company's website www. fincantieri.com, in the section relating to the Shareholders' Meetings ("Ethics & Governance - Shareholders' Meeting - Shareholders' Meeting 2017" and "Ethics & Governance - Shareholders' Meetings - Shareholders' Meetings Archive - Shareholders' Meetings Archive - Shareholders' Meetings 2018").